 For me, it started when I was standing at the northern edge of the Scuppernong Prairie.
 Whenever I’m at the Scuppernong Prairie, or any prairie, I could spend hours there.
 Looking at the plants, watching the insects and animals.
 Why couldn’t I have a yard that looked like a prairie?
 Maybe I could.
 Sure, a garden is not a prairie.
 Although, why can’t it be?
 Why can’t I have the same plants I see in the prairie in my own yard?

-Maybe someday I’ll live somewhere where I can turn my entire yard into a prairie, but for now, I started with an 8′ by 8′ section.
-I was given a few native plants, and I also bought a few seed packets that I planted in late fall shortly before the first snowfall.
+Maybe someday I’ll live somewhere where I can turn my entire yard into a prairie, but for now, I started with an 8′ by 8′ section (later expanded to three times that size).
+I was given a few native plants, collected some seedheads that a neighbor threw in a burning pit, and I also bought a few seed packets.

 There are countless species native to my state – Wisconsin, and I needed to decide what I wanted to add.
 I decided that the plants I was going to add needed to be both colorful and beneficial to native wildlife.
 I decided on a few basics.
 Milkweed is a necessity for Monarch Butterflies, so it’s a necessity in my garden.
-I decided on Orange Milkweed, Common Milkweed, and Swamp Milkweed, to be exact.
+I decided on Orange Milkweed and Swamp Milkweed, to be exact.
+Common Milkweed would also be plant in another area.
 Black-eyed Susans, Gray-headed Coneflowers, and Purple Coneflowers are the most well known prairie plants.
 They also needed to be added.

 They would be what holds my garden together.
 In between those species is where I would add a little variety.
 I began researching.
 I wanted to learn about other prairie plants.
 What else was out there?
 I wanted interesting flowers.
 I wanted colors I don’t normally see in prairies, even though I know they’re out there.

 The very first plant I added was interesting, it was brightly colored and very unique.
 One problem, though.
-Gaillardia is a US native, however it’s not native to my state, though it does grow in the wild.
+Gaillardia is a US native, however it’s not native to my state.
 I needed to decide what “native” meant to me.
 Does every plant need to be native to my state, or even my right down to my county?
 I decided that the answer was no. While I would do my best to add only species that were native to my area, there would always be a few that I’ll accept into my native garden regardless of where they come from.
 The trade-off would be that they still have to be beneficial to native insects.
 Gaillardia certainly is.
 I see at least 6 species of bee on it daily, along with caterpillars, soldiers beetles, butterflies and more.
 It’s probably the single most active plant I have.

-In total, I’ve decided on three non-native species.
-The second is Globe Thistle.
-This is the furthest from native I plan on adding.
-Its native to Europe.
-I has an interesting look that I think will go well with my native plants, and bumble bees in particular benefit from it.
-I’ve not added it yet but plan to next year.
-The third and final non-native species is Long-headed Coneflower.
+In total, I’ve decided on two non-native species.
+The second being Long-headed Coneflower.
 This is probably the closest to native.
 It’s native to the US, including nearby states.
 It also grows in the wild here in Wisconsin, and benefits the same insects as the native and closely related Gray-headed Coneflowers.

+I’ve also considered adding Globe Thistle, which is not a US native at all, though I haven’t decided on it.
 So, the non-natives are out of the way.
 How about the natives?
 My grandma was nice enough to let me take some of her three native species.
-The first is Liatris.
+She needed her plants divided, and I needed native species.
+The first was Liatris.
 This is another flower that Bumblebees particularly love.

 The second is Penstemon.
 An interesting white flower that blends well with brightly-color species.